Thomas Dixon Jr.: Education

-In 1877, Dixon entered the Shelby Academy, where he earned a diploma in only two years.
+In 1877, Dixon entered the Shelby Academy, where he earned a diploma in two years.
 In September 1879, at the age of 15, Dixon followed his older brother and enrolled at the Baptist Wake Forest College, where he studied history and political science.
 As a student, Dixon performed remarkably well.
-In 1883, after only four years, he earned a master's degree.
+In 1883, after four years, he earned a master's degree.
 His record at Wake Forest was outstanding, and he earned the distinction of achieving the highest student honors ever awarded at the university until then.
 As a student there, he was a founding member of the chapter of Kappa Alpha Order fraternity, and delivered the 1883 Salutatory Address with "wit, humor, pathos and eloquence".

 "After his graduation from Wake Forest, Dixon received a scholarship to enroll in the political science program at Johns Hopkins University, "then the leading graduate school in the nation".
 There he met and befriended fellow student and future President Woodrow Wilson.
 Wilson was also a Southerner, and Dixon says in his memoirs that "we became intimate friends....
 I spent many hours with him in [Wilson's room]."
 It is documented that Wilson and Dixon took at least one class together: "As a special student in history and politics he undoubtedly felt the influence of Herbert Baxter Adams and his circle of Anglo-Saxon historians, who sought to trace American political institutions back to the primitive democracy of the ancient Germanic tribes.
 The Anglo-Saxonists were staunch racists in their outlook, believing that only latter-day Aryan or Teutonic nations were capable of self-government."
 But after only one semester, despite the objections of Wilson, Dixon left Johns Hopkins to pursue journalism and a career on the stage.

 Dixon headed to New York City, and while he says in his autobiography that he enrolled briefly at an otherwise unknown Frobisher School of Drama, what he acknowledged publicly was his enrollment in a correspondence course given by the one-man American School of Playwriting, of William Thompson Price.
 Apparently as an advertisement for the school, he reproduced in the program his handwritten thank-you note.

 As an actor, Dixon's physical appearance was a problem.
 He was 6 ft 3 in but only 150 lb, making for a very lanky appearance.
 One producer remarked that he would not succeed as an actor because of his appearance, but Dixon was complimented for his intelligence and attention to detail.
 The producer recommended that Dixon put his love for the stage into scriptwriting.
 Despite the compliment, Dixon returned home to North Carolina in shame.

 Upon his return to Shelby, Dixon quickly realized that he was in the wrong place to begin to cultivate his playwriting skills.
 After the initial disappointment from his rejection, Dixon, with the encouragement of his father, enrolled in the short-lived Greensboro Law School, in Greensboro, North Carolina.
 An excellent student, Dixon received his law degree in 1885.